Animal Husbandry Career Guide

 Animal Transfer is the only way to move animals that are not fully domesticated, but it also works for animals that are Domesticated.
 Likewise, you can Release animals of any domestication level.
 Releasing an animal removes it entirely from your account, and you cannot retrieve the animal.
 You are asked to confirm a Release, but not an Export.

 If you don't want to bother with Collecting and Domesticating animals, you may buy fully Domesticated animals in your village's animal shop , the FurDollar Emporium, the User Stalls, and from other users in the Item Sales forum.
-Animals originating from Explorers, Referrals, Official Contests and Events do not need to be Domesticated either.
+Animals originating from pretty much any other source (Explorers, Referrals, Official Contests, Events, Consumable Items) do not need to be Domesticated either.

 You have to Import Animals from your Inventory into a villager's empty Stables in order to Breed them.
 This can be done with the Mass Management option Import Animals or individually from each Stable.
 Mass Management allows you to select multiple animals from your inventory to import at the same time.